How to File for Divorce in Arizona: Step-by-Step Legal Guide

 Step 1: Obtain and Accomplish the Petition for Dissolution of Marriage

-The divorce process starts when you get your hands on a petition for dissolution of marriage.
+The first step to filing a divorce in Arizona is to obtain a petition for dissolution of marriage.
 This is the document that the court will repeatedly reference throughout the divorce proceedings.
+Make sure you provide all the requested details and fill out the form under the supervision of an attorney to avoid making mistakes.

 Step 2: Complete Other Relevant Documents